datagistips/validator-cli/README.md

 ## Transform your data in :two: steps

 You can use `validator` to transform your data to a particular schema.

-For the moment, you can only rename the columns.
+> Note transforming your date will only rename the columns, not modify your data cell contents.

 ### 1️⃣ Prepare your mapping file